Eumaeus/Peripatos/posts/03 Nepal/Proof_of_POC.md

-# Everest Lodge-to-Lodge, April 28--May 9, 2025
+# *Peripatos* in the Khumbu.
+Everest Lodge-to-Lodge, April 28--May 9, 2025

 We did the [Everest Lodge-to-Lodge hike](https://www.wildernesstravel.com/trip/nepal-everest-lodge-hiking-tour/) in the spring of 2025.
 (Well, technically, we were on the [Everest Private Journey](https://www.wildernesstravel.com/trip/everest-private-journey/), but the itinerary is basically the same) [Wilderness Travel](https://www.wildernesstravel.com) did a great job of organizing it!

 A good time was had by all!

-# Peripatos and Khumbu--Proof of Proof of Concept
+## Proof of Proof of Concept

 Part of [the point of the Peripatos project](https://eumaeus.substack.com/p/peripatos-2024-statement-of-purpose) was to get a sense of what travel and general human existence were like in ancient times, back when all land travel was done on foot - maybe an animal's feet, but still.
 We realized that much of the difference between then and now was the result of where wheels can go and where they can't.